FAQs: Florida FHA Loan Requirements for 2018

 The borrower’s minimum required investment is 3.5% of the purchase price/ adjusted value of the property.
 The source must be from borrower’s own funds or from an acceptable gift/donor.

-What is the minimum credit score required for a Florida FHA loan and first-time home buyers?
+What is the minimum credit score required for FHA loans and first time home buyers?

 A tri-merged credit report is required with a middle credit score of at least 620.
 Depending on overall credit, sometimes borrowers may qualify with middle scores as low as 580.
 In some instances, where a co-borrower does not have any credit scores, FHA will consider approval so long as the primary borrower meets the minimum credit score requirements and has more than 50% of the qualifying income with a minimum of 3 tradelines active for last 24 months.
 Regardless of credit scores, FHA still evaluates overall credit history to determine if borrower gets approved eligible findings that meet FHA approval guidelines.

-What is the maximum seller contributions/concessions for Florida FHA loans?
+What is the maximum seller contributions/concessions for FHA loans?

 Seller and other third party contributions are limited to 6% of the sales price.